 - Take one deep breath.

 - Ask: "How am I doing right now?"
 (Thirsty?
 Frustrated?
-Tired?)
+Dizzy?)

-- Address the need.
+- Address the need immediately.

 Phase 3: The Commute Home (The Vampire Sprint)